 Growing up in Kenya was very different than what my little sister and brother have experienced in their American experience.
 Everything from who cooks your daily meals to how the school disciplines its students.

 The culture is vibrant and the people are unique.
-The clothing stands out and grabs attention from the top of the head to the distinctively designed shoe sandals.
+The clothing stands out and grabs attention from the top of the head to the distinctively designed sandals.
 The traditions are rich and the experiences unrivaled.

 This fictional story gives insight into the daily experience of a young girl growing up in Kenya.